Hazelnut and double chocolate cake

 - Lightly oil a baking sheet.
 Pour the hot caramel and nuts onto the baking sheet and leave to cool, then break into small clusters.
 Blitz three-quarters of the clusters to small crumbs.
 Reserve the remainder for decoration.

-- Slice each cake in half horizontally.
+- Slice each chocolate cake in half horizontally.
 Put one of the cake layers onto a large cake stand or serving dish.
 Spoon a third of the hazelnut cream right to the edges, scatter with a little of the crushed praline.
 Top with another cake layer and spoon over a third of the white chocolate cream.
 Repeat the layers twice more, finishing with a white chocolate layer.
 Decorate the top with the remaining crushed praline, shaved chocolate curls and reserved nut clusters.

 Freezing and defrosting guidelines